 The research concept of the group is focused on the following topics:

 The role of pUL97 within the HCMV replication cycle is manifested on several different stages, including viral DNA synthesis, phosphorylation-mediated inactivation of the cell cycle regulator Rb and nuclear viral capsid egress.
 Concerning the nuclear capsid egress, we were able to demonstrate an involvement of pUL97 in the phosphorylation of nuclear lamins.
 The nuclear lamina is a rigid proteinaceous meshwork underlining the inner nuclear membrane.
-During infection with herpesviruses, the nuclear lamina restricts the efficiency of nucleocytoplasmic transport of viral capsids, because of the large size of herpesviral capsids which does not allow a direct transition through the nuclear pore complex.
+During infection with herpesviruses, the nuclear lamina restricts the efficiency of nucleocytoplasmic transport viral capsids, because of the large size of herpesviral capsids which does not allow a direct transition through the nuclear pore complex.
 Lamina destabilization requires site-specific phosphorylation of lamins and lamin-binding membrane proteins.
 In case of HCMV, we demonstrated that pUL97 is recruited to the nuclear lamina through the interaction with a cellular multi-ligand binding protein, p32/gC1qR, which is also associated with the lamin B receptor. pUL97 is able to phosphorylate lamins in a site-specific manner (Ser22) and to induce a morphological alteration of the nuclear lamina.
 Thus, pUL97 has a crucial effect on the destabilization of the lamina which is a prerequisite for the viral nuclear egress.
 In addition to pUL97, two other viral proteins are strictly associated with the nuclear lamina, namely pUL50 and pUL53.
-The pUL50-pUL53 interactor pair is considered as the core of the HCMV-specific nuclear egress complex (NEC) that contains a number of additional viral and cellular proteins (Figure 1).
-Importantly, the Ser22-specific lamin phosphorylation generates a binding motif for the cellular prolin-specific isomerase Pin1 that induces a cis/trans isomerization of Pro23 in lamin A/C. This activity is highly suggestive to represent the main mechanism of the herpesvirus-induced structural conversion of the nuclear lamina thus leading to local lamina disassembly as a prerequisite for viral nuclear capsid egress (Figure 1).
+The pUL50-pUL53 interactor pair is considered as the core of the HCMV-specific nuclear egress complex (NEC) that contains a number of additional viral and cellular proteins.
+Importantly, the Ser22-specific lamin phosphorylation generates a binding motif for the cellular prolin-specific isomerase Pin1 that induces a cis/trans isomerization of Pro23 in lamin A/C. This activity is highly suggestive to represent the main mechanism of the herpesvirus-induced structural conversion of the nuclear lamina thus leading to local lamina disassembly as a prerequisite for viral nuclear capsid egress (Fig. 2).

 Moreover, we were able to characterize the pUL50-pUL53 nuclear import and heterodimerization at the inner nuclear membrane.
 While pUL50 is a trans-membrane protein, directly inserted into the inner nuclear membrane, pUL53 is translocated to the nucleus via its recently mapped N-terminal NLS and is recruited to the inner nuclear rim by binding to pUL50.
 Thus, direct pUL50-pUL53 interaction is a prerequisite for intracellular trafficking and the fine-localization of both proteins.
 A hallmark of these investigations was the successful crystallization and resolution of the 3D structure of the globular domains of the pUL50-pUL53 core NEC of HCMV and other herpesviruses by our group and other investigators.
 The pUL53-specific features include a zinc-binding site and a hook-like N-terminal extension, the latter representing a crucial element of the pUL50-pUL53 interaction.
 The hook-like extension (amino acids 59–87) embraces pUL50 and contributes 1510 Å2 to the total interface area (hook-into-the-groove interaction; Fig. 3).
 The pUL50 structure reveals a considerable repositioning of its alpha-C helix upon pUL53 binding.
 A close examination of the crystal structure indicated partial assembly of pUL50-pUL53 heterodimers to hexameric ring-like structures possibly providing additional scaffolding opportunities for the multimeric NEC.

 In addition to the viral CDK ortholog pUL97, also cellular CDKs have been characterized as coregulators of herpesviral replication by studies of our group and further investigators.
 Currently, we are performing a characterization of the interaction patterns and regulatory roles of individual CDKs (most of all CDK7) during HCMV infection of human fibroblasts and other cell types.
 Especially, CDKs and further protein kinases that possess importance for the replication of HCMV as well as other herpesviruses have been considered as potential antiviral drug candidates.
 In this regard, it appears promising that our current in vitro data prove the high antiviral efficacy of inhibitors of virus-relevant CDKs.
 In particular, two highly potent and selective inhibitors of CDK7 exert a broad and effective antiviral activity.
-These findings may be highly beneficial for the development of novel broad-spectrum anti-herpesviral drugs.
+These findings may be highly beneficial for the development of novel broad-spectrum antiherpesviral drugs.